 The Covid-19 pandemic has accelerated the shift to online shopping.
-Emarketer estimates that ecommerce sales in the U.S. will grow 18 percent in 2020, even as total retail sales are expected to decline by 10%.
-This shift has led brick and mortar retailers to ramp up their store-based fulfillment capabilities, but it has also put tremendous pressure on traditional business-to-business (B2B) DCs to boost their direct-to-consumer shipments and improve their ecommerce fulfillment processes
+According to Shopify, 84% of consumers shopped online during the pandemic, causing 10 years of ecommerce growth to happen in just 3 months.
+This shift has led brick and mortar retailers to ramp up their store-based fulfillment capabilities, but it has also put tremendous pressure on traditional business-to-business (B2B) DCs to boost their direct-to-consumer shipments and improve their ecommerce fulfillment processes.

 Many retail DCs and manufacturers have seen their direct-to-consumer volumes double, triple and quadruple.
 Many of these facilities have struggled to scale up their ecommerce fulfillment capabilities to meet the demand, as their processes and systems were designed for larger, more predictable B2B orders.

 Here we outline multiple strategies multi-channel DCs can improve and optimize ecommerce fulfillment without completely rebuilding or replacing their systems and infrastructure.

 The Challenges of Ecommerce Fulfillment in Traditional Business-to-Business DC Operations

 Ecommerce fulfillment is much different than traditional business-to-business distribution:

 - Smaller order sizes

 - More single-line, single unit orders